-The Group retains customer information related to its busi-Information security training ness executions.
-Also, it possesses various types of confidential information concerning the Group's proprietary The Company is conducting educational activities to develop technologies and operations.
-If these information assets information security awareness among all employees including leak outside the Group for unforeseeable reasons, it may various training sessions, some involving the use of educational impact its business operations and performance.
-DVDs.
+The Group retains customer information related to its business executions.
+Also, it possesses various types of confidential information concerning the Group's proprietary technologies and operations.
+If these information assets leak outside the Group for unforeseeable reasons, it may impact its business operations and performance.